 Windows RAM capture instruction

+CAUTION: NEVER STORE THE RAM CAPTURE IN THE TARGET MACHINE.
+DOING IT WILL DESTROY EVIDENCE.
+USE AN EXTERNAL STORAGE MEDIA.

 Preparation (on standalone machine)

 Download winpmem from official Rekall Releases website: http://releases.rekall-forensic.com/.
 The latest version at the time of writing this guide is winpmem-2.1.post4.